hlucey/third-party/cis3-broker.md

 ## Next steps

 You have some serious skills!
 You just built and hosted a service broker that meets the OSB specification.
-See [Step 4: Publishing and testing your service](/docs/third-party/cis4-rmc-publish.html).
+See [Step 4: Developing an authentication flow](/docs/third-party/cis5-iam.html).